Prep Wrestling: District Wrestling Tracker

 - West (NDWB-Danville) wins by dec.
 (6-4) over Kade Martin (Davis County) in the consolation round.

-- West (NDWB-Danville) earns a wrestleback over Derrick Bass (Assumption).
+- West (NDWB-Danville) loses his wrestleback to Derrick Bass (Assumption) by fall (1:37)

 113 — Lane Scorpil (Columbus-WMU) wins via fall (2:32) over Mose Yoder (Mid-Prairie)